Iteration 2: Test-Driven Development II and Git

 TDD Process Code is written 'test-first'; TDD Rhythm is followed (and referred to in screencast); TDD Principles are applied (and referred to); TDD values are used (and referred to); code is cleaned up (and referred to).
 Commits in Git are made often (reflecting TDD iterations or similar small chunks of self-contained and focused work tasks).

-Test Code The test code is simple (no complex constructs, basically only assignments, simple private method calls, very basic for loop).
+Test Code The test code is evident (no complex constructs, basically only assignments, simple private method calls, very basic for loop).
 The test code reflects using the TDD principles (Isolated Test, Evident Test, Evident Data, etc.).
 The production code is 'well' covered by test code (JaCoCo coverage is 'green' for production code (some yellow lines allowed for branches)).

 Production Code Missing features are described in the backlog!
 There is no Fake-it code (or it is adequately described in the backlog).
 The covered AlphaStone requirements are correctly implemented ('simplest interpretation' is fine in case of ambiguities; minor deviations acceptable).
 The production code has been 'cleaned up' to avoid duplicated code.
-The production code follows guide lines from Barnes and Koelling (No side effects/mutation in accessor methods; source code follows Java conventions; identifiers/names make sense for the abstractions they model; no use of 'magic constants'); no test code has been put in the 'src' tree an vice versa; there are understandable overview comments in the code).
+The production code follows guide lines from Barnes and Koelling (No side effects/mutation in accessor methods; source code follows Java conventions; identifiers/names make sense for the abstractions they model; no use of 'magic constants'); no test code has been put in the 'src' tree an vice versa; there are understandable overview comments in the code.